WPSurfer.com

 Plugins in WordPress can be simple and extremely complex.

-WooCommerce is an example of a complex plugin that you can avoid installing if you want to sell products on your WordPress site.
+WooCommerce is an example of a complex plugin that you can’t avoid installing if you want to sell products on your WordPress site.

 If you want to disable your XML-RPC, you can search the plugins repository and install “Disable XML-RPC-API“.

-Lots of people happen to do that because that plugin is installed in 90 thousands sites.
+Lots of people happen to do that because that plugin has more than 100,000+ active installs.

-If you don’t want to install one more plugin, you could easily disable XML-RPC by creating a PHP file with this content in it.
+If you don’t want to install one more plugin, you could easily disable XML-RPC by creating a PHP file with this content in it and place in your mu-plugins folder.

 <?php